- Explore Croatia’s Dalmatian Coast, famous for its array of beautiful islands

 - Swim in the warm waters of the Adriatic Sea during the heat of summer

 - Plan each day on the spot with the help of an experienced skipper

-If you're planning to visit Croatia during the summer months (June to August), it’s crucial to book your trip months in advance to ensure you have the best boat for what you're looking for.
+If you're planning to go sailing in Croatia during the summer months (June to August), it’s important to charter your boat months in advance to ensure you have the best boat for what you're looking for.
 Hotels also book out quite quickly for this time.
-Ideally, you'd have everything reserved by the beginning of March for this time.
+Ideally, you'd have everything reserved by the beginning of March for summer travel.
 If you're planning to visit outside of these months, you shouldn't have a problem with boat and accommodation availability.

 Dalmatian Coast (Southern Croatia)

 Starting from Split or Dubrovnik, this is Croatia’s most popular sailing region for first-time visitors.
-The Dalmatian Coast is famous for its beautiful islands and old city palaces, buildings, and forts.
+A sailing tour can be the perfect way to explore the Dalmatian coast and the picturesque islands scattered across the Adriatic Sea.
+Southern Dalmatia is often referred to as a true nautical paradise, with ancient cities, secluded beaches, and hidden coves.
 It's also the best region to enjoy the nightlife along with a wide selection of local restaurants.

 Istria (Northern Croatia)

 Istria is the largest peninsula in the Adriatic Sea, situated along the northern coast of Croatia.
 It was formerly part of Italy from 1919-1947 and is still largely influenced by Italian cuisine, language, and culture.
 Coastal towns like Pula, Rovinj, and Porec are popular stops for travelers and can be quite crowded during the summer months.
 However, if you move inland of Istria you will discover amazing towns and villages that few people visit.